WilliamQLiu/unity3d-apartment/README.md

 An apartment scene with Unity 3D and Blender

 ##About
 Project for Udacity Nanodegree.
-Learn how to create VR Scenes and Objects using the **Google VR Unity SDK 1.0.3** on Unity v5.5.0f3.
+Learn how to create VR Scenes and Objects using the **Google VR Unity SDK 1.0.3** on **Unity v5.5.0f3**.
 Changes include:

 * Create Models
 * Add materials and textures to objects